maarten-pennings/SevenSegment-over-Serial/electronics/readme.md

 ## PCB production.

 I used [EasyEda](https://easyeda.com) to design a PCB.
 First step was to make [schematics](Schematic_SSoS.pdf).

+I intend to use SSoS for LEGO Mindstorms.
+The output voltage is a bit low, so I decided to reserve room for a [boost converter](https://www.aliexpress.com/item/32762622485.html):
+ - Host has regulated power in the range of 3-6V: connect Vreg/GND/SER of J1.
+ - Otherwise mount buck or boost regulator on J2 and connect Vunr/GND/SER of J1

 Next comes layout.

 ![top](SSoS-top.png)